 |Charger||Wireless charging||USB charging||Battery pack w/ micro-USB charger|

 |Charging time||20–80 minutes||90 minutes||90-120 minutes|

 |Material||Titanium and diamond-like carbon coating||Titanium||Woven polyster or nylon bands|

 |Apps||Android / Apple Store||Android / Apple Store||Android / Apple Store|

 |Price||From $299 USD||$199.99 USD||From $18 USD per month for 18 months ($324 USD to begin)|

-At the time of writing, I’ve been consistently using the Oura ring for 8 months and am still finding it to be very useful.
+At the time of writing, I’ve been consistently using the Oura ring for just over 12 months and am still finding it to be very useful.
 The two metrics I pay attention to each day are my readiness and sleep quality scores.
 I use these to decide how intense I’ll exercise, how much rest I need and if I need to sleep earlier on a given day.
 The new meditation “Moment” feature is also very useful.